 Ryan has worked in over 7 practices and 3 hospitals, recently left treating high risk patients in the vascular unit of Westmead hospital to focus on running, walking and sporting injuries.

-The unit at Westmead specialised in wound healing and Ryan pressure tested patients using the pedar x insole gait and pressure analysis system.
-He then used the information to give advice on specific footwear and manufactures specialised orthotics to offload areas of pressure and correct gait abnormalities.
+The unit at Westmead in wound healing and Ryan pressure tested patients using the pedar x insole gait and pressure analysis system.
+He then used the information to give advice on footwear and manufactured orthotics to offload areas of pressure and correct gait abnormalities.

 Ryan has also worked with the Australian defence force as the senior podiatrist in the physical therapies unit at Duntroon, Canberra.